-The Graduate Appeals Committee is authorized by the Graduate Council to consider reinstatement of a maximum of nine (9) semester hours of lapsed academic graduate credit from The University of North Carolina at Pembroke and six (6) semester hours of lapsed credit from another institution.
+The Graduate Appeals Committee is authorized by the Graduate Council to consider reinstatement of a maximum of twelve (12) semester hours of lapsed academic graduate credit.
+Students interested in making an Appeal for lapsed Credit should follow appropriate directions on the Graduate Appeals form.
 No reinstatement appeal may go the GAC unless the appeal bears the signatures of the director of the student's graduate program and the chair and/or dean of the appropriate academic department.
-Graduate students seeking to file reinstatement appeals should contact the Dean of Graduate Studies to discuss the appropriate details of filing such appeals.

 The Graduate Appeals Committee is the "due process" body for graduate students seeking to file reinstatement appeals.
 Such cases are considered on an individual, nonprecedent-setting basis, and they are evaluated and judged by the GAC on their own merit.
 The decisions of the GAC are final.